ndmitchell/build-shootout/README.md

 * Must not rebuild things in subsequent runs, all files must end up clean.
 * Must not require explicit assume dirty/assume clean flags to be specified.
 * Must not explicitly check for the existence of a file (you can always write a build system in a line of shell for any of these problems, the idea is to use the build system).
-* All build-shootout shell scripts must be treated as black boxes.
+* All build-shootout shell scripts must be treated as black boxes. any file listed before `--` is treated as an input, any file after is an output.
+Functions like `gcc`, `cat`, `xargs` and `cp` are the standard Posix utilities.

 If a build system requires restarting, which requires rechecking all previously checked dependency files but not running any expensive commands, it is considered a partial pass.

 Performance is deliberately not measured as all actions are specified via shell scripts to make the results as similar as possible - even if some of the build systems would not use that approach.